 Leora Berman is The Land Between founder and of The Land Between charity.
 Leora has been leading and developing large scale ecological projects for nonprofit groups and governments for 20 years.
 She began by studying Economics and English at McMaster University, but did not feel fulfilled with this learning and so pursued a focus in Hydrology and Environmental science at Sir Sandford Fleming College.
 She has since worked with governments and as an educator for the Ministry of Agricultural, Food and Rural Affairs, with large charities of Wildlife Habitat Canada and Ducks Unlimited Canada for wetland, landscape and species conservation; and she has worked privately in hydrogeological consulting, for septic designs, dam building, shoreline restoration and also goose control.
 As the Founder and COO of The Land Between, Leora is focused on building relationships, awareness and capacity.
-She is dedicated to grassroots, Indigenous and democratic systems and governance.
+She is dedicated to grassroots, Indigenous and democratic systems and governance- and therefore, the reparation of the systemic socio-cultural issues in Canada.
 Leora also runs a private consulting firm that develops and supports social sector efforts in her communities.

 Danielle Lachance, is a graduate from Trent University’s MSc psychology program, specializing in environmental psychology.
 Her research focuses on the influence the natural environment has on nature relatedness, well-being, and pro-environmental attitudes and behaviours.
 For her master’s thesis, she studied the effects of nature immersion and outdoor education in different outdoor spaces (green versus blue space) on students’ mood and concern for the environment.
 Danielle is an academic assistant in the psychology department at Trent, a research assistant in Dr. Lisa Nisbet’s Nature Relatedness lab, and a researcher for Land Between Charity.